PavanRangani/docs/docs/prd/tasks/excel-export.md

 - **Status**
   - Applicable only for `Open` task tab
   - Shows default value in the `Status` filter when the Excel/PDF file is downloaded without filtered otherwise shows the selected value of the `Status` filter.
+- **Priority**
+  - Not applicable for `Recurring` tab
+  - Shows default value in the `Priority` filter when the Excel/PDF file is downloaded without filtered otherwise shows the selected value of the `Priority` filter.

 - **Repeats On**
   - Applicable only for `Recurring` tab
   - Shows default value in the `Repeats On` filter when the Excel/PDF file is downloaded without filtered otherwise shows the selected values of the `Repeats On` filter.